dea-d/specification/specification.md

 # dea.d

 Both APIs are tag-based, this means each request sent must be sent with a tag that will be used to reference the request for a status message or a reply.
+There is a tag being added to all message payloads therefore, this however is something protocol-specification wise we need not worry about, as [tristanable](https://github.com/deavmi/tristanable) will take care of it, we must only keep track of our tags being used and which ones are expected where.

 ## Client API